Infineon/mtb-examples-CYW920820EVB-02-btsdk-hid/hid/ble_remote/read_me.txt

     otherwise, it may drain battery quickly if host was not available to reconnect.

 DISCONNECTED_ENDLESS_ADV
     Use this option to enable disconnected endless advertisement.
+When the link is disconnected, if AUTO_RECONNECT is set, it will automatically starts adervise for reconnect.
+Otherwise, it will start advertise after an external event, such as key press event; i.e. user will need to press a key to start reconnect.
+Once it starts to advertise, it will attempt to reconnect forever until it is connected.
-When this option is used, the device will do advertising forever until it is connected.
-To conserve power, it allows SDS/ePDS and do the advertising in a long interval.
+    To conserve power, it allows SDS/ePDS while in low density advertisement with a long interval.

 SKIP_PARAM_UPDATE
     Use this option to skip to send link parameter update request.